 The best perches to buy are natural wood perches.
-They are come from real hardwood trees or shrubs and offer a variety of diameters and variation needed for your bird.
+They come from real hardwood trees or shrubs and offer a variety of diameters and variations needed for your bird.
 There are multiple types of natural wood bird perches available, but I feel these three are the best out there to purchase.
 They would be:

 - Java Wood

 Java wood offers the most variety in diameter.
 Manzanita wood is domestic and offers great value.
 Bottlebrush offers the simplicity of the dowel perches, but with the variety needed for your birds feet.

 Rope perches offer variety and can be shaped to suit the spacing of your cage.
 The main thing to be careful of is some birds like to chew on them.
 You will need to watch for the fibers if they chew on them.
 If you have a bird that leaves them alone, it is a great option for a perch.

 Flat bird perches give your bird a break on their feet to rest.
 Every cage should have one and most are designed to fit in corners of the cage.

 Bird toys are not optional accessories for a cage.
 They are vital for your pets.
 Birds are intelligent pets that need to stay active.
 If they get bored or depressed, they will go into self multination or scream for your attention.
 You need to offer your bird a variety of toys they find entertaining and rotate them out so they don’t get bored of playing with the same toys.
 Here are a few examples of great pet bird toys to try:

 - Bird Kabobs